 - Moray eels

-This dive has a shark cleaning station, where reef sharks come to be cleaned by other fish.
+This dive has a shark cleaning station, where cleaning fish hang out and clean reef sharks of parasites.

 - Lots of reef sharks

 Mega Maze is more about the landscape.
 The dive goes through columns and pillars, weaving around.
 A diver could easily get lost if you weren’t paying attention.

 - Sailfish catfish, an endemic species to the Ningaloo Reef